 - 1 Module configuration and associated ladder files, if any - 2 Module operation and any unusual behavior - 3 Configuration/Debug status information - 4 LED patterns - 5 Details about the serial, Ethernet or Fieldbus devices interfaced to the module, if any.

-Note: For technical support calls within the United States, ProSoft's 24/7 after-hours phone support is available for urgent plant-down issues.
-Detailed contact information for all our worldwide locations is available on the following page.
+Note: For technical support calls within the United States, ProSoft Technology's 24/7 after-hours phone support is available for urgent plant-down issues.